-There are no particular legal requirements or restrictions that would affect the choice or structure of debt financing of private equity transactions in Ireland generally.
-However, market participants should be aware of, and ensure compliance with, any industry specific laws and regulations, as well as the broader regulatory regime affecting private equity transactions.
+There are no particular legal requirements or restrictions that would affect the choice or structure of debt financing of PE transactions in Ireland generally.
+However, market participants should be aware of, and ensure compliance with, any industry specific laws and regulations, as well as the broader regulatory regime affecting PE transactions.